Log in to your account

 Port Notre-Dame Beach

-Port Notre-Dame Beach extends for several hundred meters along the northern coast of the island.
-The fine sand is bordered by extensive salt marshes that characterize this region.
-The northern orientation provides natural protection from prevailing western winds and allows for calmer swimming than the southern beaches of the island.
+The Port Notre-Dame Beach extends for several hundred meters along the northern coast of the island.
+Fine sand borders the vast salt marshes that characterize this region.
+Its northern orientation provides natural protection from the dominant western winds and allows for calmer swimming than on the island's southern beaches.

 Sablanceaux Old Battery